Blockwise Self-Supervised Learning at Scale: Related Work

 LoCo~\citep{xiong2020loco} applies backpropagation separately to different blocks of a ResNet-50.
 This method does not rely on an abundance of labels as it uses a self-supervised objective, and performs well on large-scale datasets (69.5\% top-1 accuracy on ImageNet with a linear probe).
 However, LoCo introduces a coupling between subsequent blocks, by applying backpropagation to intertwined pairs of successive blocks.
 Therefore, this method still conceptually relies on a full backpropagation path.

 Our method and the closely related methods \citep{halvagal_combination_2022,lowe2019putting} avoid any coupling between subsequent blocks by training each block independently, each using a variant of self-supervised learning, namely SimCLR~\citep{chen2020simple}, Barlow Twins~\citep{zbontar2021barlow} and VicReg~\citep{bardes_vicreg_2022}.
 The main difference between our method and \citep{halvagal_combination_2022,lowe2019putting} is that we demonstrate the effectiveness of our method on a large-scale dataset i.e. ImageNet.
-In terms of biological plausibility, our method still relies on backpropagation within blocks, and also relies on interactions between neurons within layers due to the exact form of the loss function.
+In terms of biological plausibility, our method still relies on backpropagation within blocks and also relies on interactions between neurons within layers due to the exact form of the loss function.
 These remaining dependencies make our method only partially local, and thus not fully biologically plausible.

-Finally, \citet{illing_local_2021} avoids all learning dependencies within and across layers and proposes a truly local learning rule, but this method has not been demonstrated to perform well on large-scale datasets to date.
+Finally, methods such as \citep{illing_local_2021,tang2022biologically,journe2022hebbian} avoid all learning dependencies within and across layers and propose truly local learning rules, but these methods have only partially been demonstrated to perform well on large-scale datasets to date.